 Tips for Safe Swaddling

-Always place your baby to sleep on his or her back.
+Always place your baby to sleep on their back.

-A baby should never be placed on his/her stomach for sleeping, but especially not while swaddled.
+A baby should never be placed on their stomach for sleeping, but especially not while swaddled.

 Baby's crib should be bare.